-- (vi) The property included in the World Heritage List should be marked with the World Heritage Emblem adopted by the Committee (see paragraph 25).
-However, this emblem should be placed in such a way that it does not visually impair the property in question. - The definition of "universal" in the phrase "outstanding universal value" requires comment.
+(vi) The property included in the World Heritage List should be marked with a World Heritage Emblem.
+However, this emblem should be placed in such a way that it does not visually impair the property in question.

+6. The definition of "universal" in the phrase "outstanding universal value" requires comment.
 Some properties may not be recognized by all people, everywhere, to be of great importance and significance.
 Opinions may vary from one culture or period to another.
-As far as cultural property is concerned, the term "universal" must be interpreted as referring to a property which is highly representative of the culture of which it forms part. - B. Criteria for the inclusion of cultural properties in the World Heritage List - 7.
-Outstanding universal value will be recognized when a monument, group of buildings or site as defined in Article 1 of the Convention submitted for inclusion in the World Heritage List is found to meet one or more of the following criteria.
-Therefore, each property nominated should: - (i) represent a unique artistic or aesthetic achievement, a masterpiece of the creative genius; or - (ii) have exerted considerable influence, over a span of time or within a cultural area of the world, on developments in architecture, monumental sculpture, garden and landscape design, related arts, town-planning or human settlements; or - (iii) be unique, extremely rare, or of great antiquity; or - (iv) be among the most characteristic examples of a type of structure, the type representing an important cultural, social, artistic, scientific, technological or industrial development; or - (v) be a characteristic example of a significant style of architecture, method of construction or form of town-planning or traditional human settlement that is fragile by nature or has become vulnerable under the impact of irreversible sociocultural or economic change; or - (vi) be most importantly associated with ideas or beliefs, with events or with persons, of outstanding historical importance or significance. - 8.
-In every case, consideration must be given to the state of preservation of the property (which should be evaluated relatively, in comparison to the state of preservation of other property dating from the same period and of the same type and category.
+As far as cultural property is concerned, the term "universal" must be interpreted as referring to a property which is highly representative of the culture of which it forms part.

+B. Criteria for the inclusion of cultural properties in the World Heritage List

+7. Outstanding universal value will be recognized when a monument, group of buildings or site - as defined in Article 1 of the Convention - submitted for inclusion in the World Heritage List is found to meet one or more of the following criteria.
+Therefore, each property nominated should:

+- (i) represent a unique artistic or aesthetic achievement, a masterpiece of the creative genius; or - (ii) have exerted considerable influence, over a span of time or within a cultural area of the world, on subsequent developments in architecture, monumental sculpture, garden and landscape design, related arts, or human settlements; or - (111) be unique, extremely rare, or of great antiquity; or - (iv) be among the most characteristic examples of a type of structure, the type representing an important cultural, social, artistic, scientific, technological or industrial development; or - (v) be a characteristic example of a significant, traditional style of architecture, method of construction, or human settlement, that is fragile by nature or has become vulnerable under the impact of irreversible socio-cultural or economic change; or - (vi) be most importantly associated with ideas or beliefs, with events or with persons, of outstanding historical importance or significance.

+8. In every case, consideration must be given to the state of preservation of the property (which should be evaluated relatively, in comparison to the state of preservation of other property dating from the same period and of the same type and category).